bmeurant/technical-docs/software-architecture/security/index.md

 ## Identity and Access Management (IAM)

 This area focuses on verifying the identity of users and systems and controlling what they are allowed to do.

-*   [[authentication|Authentication]]: Learn about the processes and strategies used to verify identity.
+It is the foundation of secure access to resources.

+*   [[authentication|Authentication]]: The process of verifying *who* a user or system is.
+*   [[authorization|Authorization]]: The process of determining *what* an authenticated user or system is allowed to do.
+*   [[oauth|OAuth 2.0]]: A framework for delegating authorization, allowing a third-party app to access resources on a user's behalf.
+*   [[openid-connect|OpenID Connect (OIDC)]]: An identity layer built on top of OAuth 2.0 to handle authentication and enable Single Sign-On (SSO).
-*   [[jwt|JSON Web Token (JWT)]]: A compact, URL-safe means of representing claims to be transferred between two parties.
+*   [[jwt|JSON Web Token (JWT)]]: A compact, URL-safe standard for creating access tokens and ID tokens that assert claims.

 ## Cryptography and Data Integrity